Education in Chile: Education reform

 Chile as of 2014 is undergoing a significant reform to its publicly funded education system.
-One of the first proposals sent to Congress includes the banning of mandatory co-payments, the removal of existing selection processes and the conversion of for-profit schools into non-profit organizations.
+Among the first proposals sent to Congress were the banning of mandatory co-payments, the removal of existing selection processes, and the conversion of for-profit schools into non-profit organizations.
 Another proposal (announced, but yet to be sent to Congress) is to provide free tertiary education to students in the poorest 60% of the population; this would apply to students of "traditional" universities and of "accredited" and non-profit technical schooling centers and professional institutes.